⚡

 Primitive.
 Mud.

 Two words dismissed the geological miracle of the Atlas Mountains, generations of Amazigh women harvesting sacred earth, the spiritual hammam rituals, my grandmother’s hands working clay with reverence.
+In that moment, the scent of wild mint from my morning tea seemed to mock the poverty of algorithmic understanding.
 This wasn’t a technical failure—it was cultural violence.
 The AI demonstrated perfect computation with zero wisdom, echoing my earlier struggles when AI failed to grasp my Northern Moroccan dialect.

 In that moment, I understood the core crisis of our technological age: we’re building oracles without memory, gods without souls.
 As a practitioner of Rooted Nomadism, this is existential.
 My life bridges ancient wisdom and digital innovation—if our tools erase cultural context, they destroy the very bridges I build.